Table Of Contents

 Among them, page loading speed is considered to be the most important.
 There are certain metrics defined by search engines to measure page loading speeds such as Google PageSpeed and Yahoo YSlow.
 GMetrics is a tool that allows you to analyse your web pages using such metrics and generate a detailed report.
 Following is a report produced for google.com.au using GTMetrics:

 In addition to a detailed report, it also provides some suggestions as to how you could improve the performance of web pages.

 Search Engine Optimisation is a process that is in a constant state of flux.
 There are new trends, techniques, rules and regulations frequently surfacing, making their predecessors less effective or entirely ineffective.
-Being informed of such changes is essential for any SEO consultant and to provide great SEO services.
-Failure to do so will result in a waste of resources or a loss of previously achieved results.
 There is an abundance of tools available in the open web to assist you to adhere to such changes.
 Discovering them and mastering the use of them can be crucial for anyone to survive in the industry and maintain their reputation.